+86 755 8671 9955

 • Best-in-class HR, payroll, and talent management

-• Strong financial planning and analytics (Workday Adaptive Planning)
+• Strong financial planning and analytics through Workday Adaptive Planning

 • Excellent mobile experience